tokay-lang/tokay/README.md

 end words
 ```

-This version of the program from counts all words and even numbers.
+The next, extended version of the program from above counts all words and even numbers.

 ```tokay
 Word ++words accept